This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 - Prioritize telehealth over in-person contact.

-According to Drs.
+On the original recommendations: According to Drs.
 Pietro Bortoletto and Eduardo Hariton (both reproductive endocrinologists), “Assisted reproductive technology is considered an elective procedure and it is expected that the response to COVID-19 will redirect healthcare resources towards urgent and emergent endeavors.”
 Waiting to pursue ART will be particularly important if you’re more likely to experience complications that would require more care.

 "Out of an abundance of caution, patients who have high likelihood of having COVID-19 (fever and/or cough, shortness of breath, and either exposure within 6 feet of a confirmed COVID-19 patient and within 14 days of onset of symptoms, or a positive COVID-19 test result), including those planning to use oocyte donors, sperm donors, or gestational carriers, should strive to avoid a pregnancy.
 If these patients are undergoing active infertility treatment, we suggest that they consider freezing all oocytes or embryos and avoid an embryo transfer until they are disease-free.
 Please note this recommendation does not necessarily apply when there solely is a suspicion of COVID-19, because symptoms of COVID-19 are very similar to other more common forms of respiratory illnesses."